 We did not turn off our car…

-We practically do not turn off the engine for a fear that we will not be able to start it again.
+We practically do not turn off the engine for fear that we will not be able to start it again.
 Today we were forced to set up a camp quickly, with the car engine running.
-Soon, we will be as good as a bolid service team.
+Soon, we will be as good as a Bolid service team.
 I’m trying to joke, but it’s really not funny at all.

 Nambung National Park – The Pinnacles

 Some pinnacles are jagged, others are like sharp-edged columns, and some can be compared to a tombstone.
-Obviously climbing is prohibited as these structures are quite fragile.
+Obviously, climbing is prohibited as these structures are quite fragile.
 Interestingly, the tallest pinnacles can reach even 3.5 meters.